Places to Gather & Socialize

 the property would remain in the same ownership

-for decades but the venues would change
+for decades but the venues would change for decades

 a 2020 Google Map

 A memory from The Open Arms United Worship Center, Dr KC Hill, pastor.
-His congregation occupies the remaining building
+His congregation occupies the only remaining building

 once called the Marigold Room (on the right of photo)